 Deliverability: A term that refers to inbox placement once an email is successfully delivered.
 This term is often used interchangeably with delivery, which refers to whether a recipient's inbox accepts the message you’ve sent.
 Only after an email is successfully delivered does deliverability comes into play.

 Delivery: From Sendgrid: "A delivery is recorded when a request to send an email results in the delivery of that email to the end recipient.
-Delivered means the message was accepted by the receiving server, however this does not necessarily mean that the message reached the recipient’s inbox."
+Delivered means the message was accepted by the receiving server, however, this does not necessarily mean that the message reached the recipient’s inbox."

 Domain Name System (DNS): DNS stands for Domain Name System.
 This system is essentially the "phone book of the Web".
-When you update your DNS records, you can consider this the equivalent of updating your address in the web's phonebook so that it's possible to verify who you are when you send email.
+When you update your DNS records, you can consider this the equivalent of updating your address in the web's phonebook so that it's possible to verify who you are when you send an email.

 Email Service Provider (ESP): A services or platform that can send commercial and transactional email on your behalf.
 Klaviyo is an example of an ESP!